 St. Charles doesn’t just look like a great place to live.
 According to AreaVibes and DataUSA, it IS a great place to live.
 The majority of households live relatively comfortably with a median household income of $59,059, a number that is slightly greater than the U.S. median household income and significantly greater than the state’s.
 Wage distribution is lower than the national average, meaning wages are distributed more evenly throughout St. Charles than in the United States.

 According to AreaVibes, St. Charles scored an A in the areas of amenities and education.
 In terms of crime, it scored a B. It scored an overall livability rating of 81, which is significantly greater than the state’s largest city St. Louis (which earned a score of 58).
 However, it scored lower than many other nearby cities, the reasons for which are explored below.

 That said, even the nicest cities in the U.S. have their secrets.
 Like residents in many other U.S. cities, St. Charles residents struggle with mental health.

 Factors That May Contribute to Poor Mental Health in St. Charles

 - Poverty: Though St. Charles appears to be flourishing, there are still residents who live in poverty.
-In fact, approximately 10.6 percent do.
+Approximately 10.6 percent do.
 There is a known link between poverty and mental illness.

 Availability of Mental Health Care in St. Charles, MO

 The state as a whole suffers in terms of access to mental health care.
 According to a recent NPR report, Missouri residents lack access to affordable mental health and substance abuse care.
-In fact, the state’s parity laws are well below the federal standard, something advocates are working to change in the coming years.
-The expert being interviewed attributes lack of available care to the stigma surrounding mental illness.
+The state’s parity laws are well below the federal standard, something advocates are working to change in the coming years.
+The expert being interviewed attributes the lack of available care to the stigma surrounding mental illness.